 Voices With Impact Film Premiere

-Details on our two priority topics for this round of grants are:
+Details on our two priority topics for this round of grants were:

 Voices With Impact grants are generously supported by funds from the California Mental Health Services Oversight and Accountability Commission, the McQueen Family Foundation and the California Institute for Contemporary Arts.

 Congratulations to the ten filmmakers who were selected to receive this years Voices With Impact short film production grants!
 After a competitive proposal process, we are delighted to be supporting the following filmmakers.

 Filmmakers making films about Mental Health and Sexual Violence

 Maya Bastian is an award-winning filmmaker, a writer, and an artist.
 Her work examines socio-political ideas, with a particular focus on the emotional impacts of trauma.
 She is currently developing her first feature film and continues to exhibit her films and art internationally.
 Find out more at www.mayabastian.com.

 Synopsis: A 17 year old Youtube vlogger experiences sexual violence at a party, and how she learns to cope with the after effects of trauma is seen through the eyes of her webcam.
 ‘My Story’ is the public dramatization of a very private struggle faced by millions of women worldwide.

 C. Nathaniel Brown is an award-winning writer, director and producer based in Atlanta.
 Founder and CEO of Expected End Entertainment, the Baltimore native enjoys storytelling with impact, including tackling such topics as domestic violence, sexual assault, mental illness and suicide.
 The company’s motto is to Entertain, Educate and Empower.
 Author of a dozen books, Brown enjoys mentoring up and coming media and entertainment personalities.